This post contains affiliate links. Please see our disclosure policy for more information

 The recommended serving size for brisket is 1/2 pound of uncooked meat per person.
 That said, brisket shrinks when it cooks more than any other cut of beef.
 So, our rule of thumb is 1 pound of brisket per person we’re serving.
 That will provide plenty of beef and also give you a little for leftovers.

 According to a study done by Cook’s Illustrated, “To achieve tender and juicy brisket in a reasonable amount of time (about 4 hours), the key is to hold the meat between 180 and 200 degrees.”

 You may be tempted to turn up the heat as it cooks, but don’t!
 A higher heat could make the brisket become tough.

-If you want to monitor the beef as it cooks, you can use a thermometer with a leave-in oven probe like this one.
+If you want to monitor the beef as it cooks, you can use a thermometer with a leave-in oven probe.
+We really like the ChefAlarm by Thermoworks.

-If you don’t have a leave-in, oven thermometer, you’ll want to check the brisket’s temperature after removing it from the oven with an instant read thermometer like this one.
+If you don’t have a leave-in, oven thermometer, you’ll want to check the brisket’s temperature after removing it from the oven with an instant read thermometer.
 The ideal temperature is between 180-200°F.

 How Long Should Brisket Rest?